How to Create a Proof of Concept for an App: A Non-Technical Founder's Guide

 - "What have you tried that didn't work?"

-- "If a solution existed that [your approach], would you use it?
-Why or why not?"
+- "If a solution existed that [your approach], would you use it?"

 Listen more than you pitch.
-The goal is to understand their reality, not convince them your idea is great.
+The goal is to understand their reality.

 Test Demand with a Landing Page